Hash-Studios/eco_commerce_app/README.md

 - [x] change paddig in onboarding
 - [x] use stack/position in onboarding
 - [x] clear list during listview builder and gridview builder to reduce multiple entries glitch
-- [ ] fix productgridtile widget padding issue
+- [x] fix productgridtile widget padding issue
-- [ ] assets quality lower
 - [ ] replace action button in appbar in product screen with add to wishlist button